ajohnhub/google-mock-internal-audit/README.md

 <h1>Botium Toys Mock Internal Security Audit</h1>

 <h2>Description</h2>
-This project is a mock internal audit for a fictional company, Botium Toys, designed to evaluate and improve its internal controls, risk management, and governance processes.
-The audit covers various aspects of the company's operations, including financial reporting, compliance, and operational efficiency.
-This repository includes sample documents, audit programs, workpapers, and findings to provide a comprehensive overview of an internal audit process.
+This project is a mock internal security audit for Botium Toys, a fictional toy company.
+The purpose of this audit is to evaluate the company's current security posture, identify potential vulnerabilities, and ensure compliance with various security standards, including GDPR, PCI DSS, and SOC guidelines.
+The audit covers various aspects of the company's operations, including data protection, payment security, user access controls, and physical security measures.
 <br />